 Up to 10 trains each day will run to Broadway, with even more running between Toddington and Cheltenham Racecourse giving a full 28 mile round trip on most services, which together with passing trains in the loops at Gotherington, Winchcombe and Toddington allows a 45 minute frequency service along the majority of the line.
 There will be something for everyone - for families looking for a great day out as well as for the railway enthusiast.
 For the haulage enthusiast, our regular timetable allows a wide variety of 'moves' to be made throughout the day in pursuit of your favourite traction.
-For the general visitor and enthusiast alike, come and re-live the atmosphere of travel by British Rail (remember them?) from 30 and 40 years ago.
+Come and re-live the atmosphere of travelling by British Rail (remember them?) from 40 and 50 years ago.
 The 1960s, 1970s and 1980s live again!

 The majority of our fleet of heritage diesel locomotives are now well over 50 years old so the event also pays tribute to the history of British electrical and mechanical engineering from the 1950s and 1960s - a time when Britain was still at the forefront of locomotive technology and exported railway locomotives all over the world.
 At Toddington, you will be able to visit our diesel maintenance shed and see up close 1963-built class 47 locomotive no.47105 and 1960 built class 24 no.5081 under overhaul and our single car diesel multiple unit built in 1957 W55003 and formerly used on the Honeybourne line currently being refurbished.

 The best way to buy tickets for the event is in advance over the internet [insert link to ticket page].
-Avoid any queues on the day and benefit from an on-line discounted price – one day adult tickets are available for just £20!
+Avoid any queues on the day and benefit from an on-line discounted price – one day adult tickets are available for just £22!
 Multi-day rover tickets offering substantial savings are also available if booked in advance.
-On-line booking closes on the 22nd July.
 Alternatively just turn up and pay on the day (adult tickets £25).
 The railway is also offering multi-day rover tickets (if booked in advance).

 Just use the quick-links below to get the information you need.